 - 1. Introduction and environmental assessment context

 - 2. Project overview

 - 3. Alternative means of carrying out the project

 - 4. Public consultation

 - 5. Aboriginal engagement

 - 6. Summary of environmental effects assessment for each valued components, including:

 - a. description of the baseline

 - b. anticipated changes to the environment

 - c. anticipated effects

 - d. mitigation measures

 - e. significance of residual effects

-- 7. Follow-up and monitoring programs proposed
+- 7. Monitoring and follow-up programs proposed